 Frustratingly both of these outcomes apply pressures to the hospitality industry – particularly at the fine dining end of town.
-Kitchen wages continue to create significant overheads for businesses, yet with the slashing of the 457 visa and removal of penalty rates, many kitchens are struggling to find staff.
+Hospitality award rates continue to create significant overheads for businesses, yet with the slashing of the 457 visa and removal of penalty rates, many kitchens are struggling to find staff.

 For Vasilios Donoudis, Executive Chef at Trippas White Group, he believes not being able to support a large team of chefs as a defining factor that pushes many into going down the fast-food or bistro style business model.